adamscarlat/PyCorn/README.md

 Or download it as a zip folder

 #Training Phase

-Construction of neural network:
+###Data preparation
-The model is pre-trained using genomic coordinates of predominant TSS taken from the article Mejia-Guerra et al., 2015.
+To build a neural-network model, we used 75,681 pre-labeld genomic coordinates of predominant TSS taken from the article *Mejia-Guerra et al., 2015* as our positive data, and we use *pybedtools* to generate the corresponding sequence.
+For negative data, which

+###Construction of neural network

 Default parameters for training are 40,000 positive sequences and 25,000 negative sequences.
 The neural network is configued with 128 hidden nodes and is able to classify a sequence that contains a TSS.
 The training process is accomplished by driver.py which you can find in folder APP/driver.
 First, it takes raw bed file as input and generate a positive dataset with coordinates in bed format.
 Then use this new bed file as input to get positive dataset in FASTA format from mazie genome.
 In order to generate negative dataset,

+###Training the neural network
+123

-Finding the best model:
+###Finding the best model
+123

 #Run Pipeline
 You can find the main script “ ” in  , use “python” to run it.